translationexchange/tml-js-angular/README.md

     {{ "Hello {user}, this is your {num} visit" | trl:{ user: logged_in_user, num: visitCounter } }}

-The cool thing about filters is how easy it is to combine them:
+The cool thing about filters is how easy it is to combine them (but otherwise - prefer to use the other options):

     <h3> {{ "Hello {user}" | trl:this | toUpper }} </h3>